vvd170501/python-gforms/README.md

 ## Limitations
  - Forms with required sign-in cannot be submitted
+ - Forms with file upload cannot be parsed (sign-in is required for loading the form)
  - A CAPTCHA needs to be solved in order to send an e-mail with a response copy (when this option is enabled).
 CAPTCHA handling should be implemented separately
  - Form style is not parsed
- - File upload elements are not supported (may be added in future releases)
  - Link for viewing quiz results (after a successful submission) is not parsed (may be added in future releases)